 This whole thing we just created looks overwhelming for some, but if you look closely, it’s a life’s plan broken into tiny little steps you can complete.

 Once you finish putting this all together, you won’t have to go through the whole process ever again.
-You’ll just need to perform some “maintenance” on your system, but it’ll be already set, which is cool.
+You’ll just need to perform some “maintenance” on your system, but it’ll be already set.

 Your next step: work towards your goals every day.
 And use habits to your advantage.

-Of course, there are going to be days when you’ll make small progress while there are great days when you do a lot and feel accomplished and warm inside.
+Of course, there are going to be days when you’ll make little progress, while there are great days when you do a lot and feel accomplished and warm inside.

 That’s perfectly normal.
 We’re only humans!
 So don’t get discouraged if you skip a task from time to time.

-Having your dreams and goals beautifully organized like this in a single place helps you feel motivated, inspired and organized.
-And, if you ask me, that’s one of the best feelings ever because you know you’re not simply drifting through life.
+Having your dreams and goals beautifully organized like this in a single place helps you feel motivated, inspired, and organized.
+And that’s one of the best feelings ever because you know you’re not simply drifting through life.

-Regarding Trello, it’s a dream tool in my opinion.
-I use it to organize the books I want to read, my blog’s content, my ideas, and my whole life month by month.
+About Trello, it’s a dream tool, in my opinion.
+I use it to organize the books I want to read, my blog’s content, ideas, and my whole life month by month.

-And I don’t want to sound cheesy and say something cliché, but I do want to put this little reminder out there: NOBODY is going to do for you what you need to do for you in order to get your life together.
+Remember: Nobody’s going to do for you what you need to do for you to get your life together.
 So get started.